stripe/stripe-react-native/docs/upgrading-from-v0.7.0.md

+# Summary of changes

-`@stripe/stripe-react-native` v0.7.0 brings a change to the parameters provided to the `createPaymentMethod`, `confirmPayment`, and `confirmSetupIntent` methods.
+`@stripe/stripe-react-native` v1.0.0 brings a change to the parameters provided to the `createPaymentMethod`, `confirmPayment`, `confirmSetupIntent`, `collectBankAccountForPayment`, and `collectBankAccountForSetup` methods.
 Simply put, there are three changes:

-1. Renamed the `type` field to `paymentMethodType`
+## 1. Renamed the `type` field to `paymentMethodType`

+- This affects the first argument to `createPaymentMethod`, and the second argument to `confirmPayment`, `confirmSetupIntent`, `collectBankAccountForPayment`, and `collectBankAccountForSetup`

-2. Moved all other payment method data to a nested object under the `paymentMethodData` key.
+## 2. Moved all other payment method data to a nested object under the `paymentMethodData` key.

+- This affects the first argument to `createPaymentMethod`, and the second argument to `confirmPayment`, `confirmSetupIntent`, `collectBankAccountForPayment`, and `collectBankAccountForSetup`

-3. Moved `setupFutureUsage` to the `options` argument (the second argument to `createPaymentMethod`, and the third argument to `confirmPayment` and `confirmSetupIntent`).
+## 3, Moved `setupFutureUsage` to the `options` argument

+- This means you'll now pass `setupFutureUsage` to the second argument to `createPaymentMethod`, and the third argument to `confirmPayment`, `confirmSetupIntent`, `collectBankAccountForPayment`, and `collectBankAccountForSetup`.

+# Examples

 Below are the old payment method type formats, followed by the new ones.
-This is the object you would pass as the first argument to `createPaymentMethod`, and the second argument to `confirmPayment` and `confirmSetupIntent`.
+This represents the object you would pass as the first argument to `createPaymentMethod`, and the second argument to `confirmPayment`, `confirmSetupIntent`, `collectBankAccountForPayment`, and `collectBankAccountForSetup`.

 ### Card